-- Avacyn may cause rarely pain and swelling in the joints and inflammation or rupture of your tendons; your risk is increased if you are elderly (above 60 years of age), have received an organ transplant, have kidney problems or if you are being treated with corticosteroids; inflammation and ruptures of tendons may occur within the first 48 hours after starting treatment and even up to several months after stopping the therapy; at the first sign of pain or inflammation of a tendon (for example in your ankle, wrist, elbow, shoulder or knee), stop using Avacyn, contact your doctor and rest the affected limb(s); avoid any unnecessary exercise, as this might increase the risk of a tendon rupture; - if you are elderly with existing kidney problems, take care that your fluid intake is sufficient because dehydration may increase the risk of kidney failure; - if your eyesight becomes impaired or if your eyes seem to be otherwise affected, consult an eye specialist immediately; - fluoroquinolone antibiotics may cause an increase of your blood sugar levels above normal levels (hyperglycemia), or lowering of your blood sugar levels below normal levels (hypoglycaemia), potentially leading to loss of consciousness (hypoglycaemic coma) in severe cases (see section 4.
-Possible side effects); if you suffer from diabetes, your blood sugar should be carefully monitored; - quinolone antibiotics may make your skin become more sensitive to sunlight or UV light; you should avoid prolonged exposure to sunlight or strong sunlight and should not use a sunbed or any other UV lamp while using Avacyn; - there is limited experience on use of sequential intravenous/oral moxifloxacin for the treatment of infection of the lungs (pneumonia) acquired outside the hospital.
+- you may experience mental health problems even when taking quinolone antibiotics, including Avacyn, for the first time; in very rare cases, depression or mental health problems have led to suicidal thoughts and self-injuries behaviour such as suicide attempts; if you develop such reactions, treatment with Avacyn has to be discontinued; - you may develop diarrhoea whilst taking, or after taking antibiotics including Avacyn; if this becomes severe or persistent, or you notice that your stool contains blood or mucus you should stop using Avacyn immediately and consult your doctor; in this situation, you should not take medicines that stop or slow down bowel movement; - Avacyn may cause rarely pain and swelling in the joints and inflammation or rupture of your tendons; your risk is increased if you are elderly (above 60 years of age), have received an organ transplant, have kidney problems or if you are being treated with corticosteroids; inflammation and ruptures of tendons may occur within the first 48 hours after starting treatment and even up to several months after stopping the therapy; at the first sign of pain or inflammation of a tendon (for example in your ankle, wrist, elbow, shoulder or knee), stop using Avacyn, contact your doctor and rest the affected limb(s); avoid any unnecessary exercise, as this might increase the risk of a tendon rupture; - if you are elderly with existing kidney problems, take care that your fluid intake is sufficient because dehydration may increase the risk of kidney failure; - if your eyesight becomes impaired or if your eyes seem to be otherwise affected, consult an eye specialist immediately; - fluoroquinolone antibiotics may cause an increase of your blood sugar levels above normal levels (hyperglycemia), or lowering of your blood sugar levels below normal levels (hypoglycaemia), potentially leading to loss of consciousness (hypoglycaemic coma) in severe cases (see section 4.
+Possible side effects).
+If you suffer from diabetes, your blood sugar should be carefully monitored; - quinolone antibiotics may make your skin become more sensitive to sunlight or UV light; you should avoid prolonged exposure to sunlight or strong sunlight and should not use a sunbed or any other UV lamp while using Avacyn;

+- there is limited experience in the use of moxifloxacin orally / intravenously on a continuous basis for the treatment of lung infections (pneumonia) acquired outside the hospital.